8 reasons to go wild about Glasgow & Bute

 Bute is awash with great-tasting produce and you’ll find lots of eateries serving up this local food in stunning locations, from beachside cafés to neighbourhood bistros.
 Have lunch at Mount Stuart’s Bute Kitchen and head to Harry Haw’s in Rothesay for dinner.

 Stay at the Victoria Hotel in Rothesay on Bute.
 This family-owned hotel is full of character and many of the rooms have cracking views over the Firth of Clyde.
-Another great option is Glenburn Hotel, which stands above its own terraced gardens, overlooking Rothesay Bay.
+For a traditional seaside guesthouse why not stay at the Bayview Hotel overlooking Rothesay Bay.

 Glasgow is served by Glasgow Airport and there are regular bus links from the airport into Glasgow city centre.
 It's well connected by train from across the UK and is easily accessible by Scotland's extensive road network.
 Visit the Scotrail website and check out Traveline Scotland.